 The new interface allows access to new capabilities in the various problem writers, including the linear presolve and scaling options recently incorporated into the redesigned NL writer.
-For example, you can control the NL writer in the new ipopt interface through the solver's writer_config configuration option:
+For example, you can control the NL writer in the new ipopt interface through the solver's writer\config configuration option:

-class pyomo.contrib.solver.ipopt(kwds)
+class pyomo.contrib.solver.ipopt(\\kwds)

-- tee (TextIO_or_Logger, default=False) tee accepts bool, io.TextIOBase, or logging.Logger (or a list of these types).
+- tee (TextIO\or\Logger, default=False) tee accepts bool, io.TextIOBase, or logging.Logger (or a list of these types).
 True is mapped to sys.stdout.
-The solver log will be printed to each of these streams / destinations. - working_dir (Path, optional) The directory in which generated files should be saved.
-This replaces the keepfiles option. - load_solutions (Bool, default=True) If True, the values of the primal variables will be loaded into the model. - raise_exception_on_nonoptimal_result (Bool, default=True) If False, the solve method will continue processing even if the returned result is nonoptimal. - symbolic_solver_labels (Bool, default=False) If True, the names given to the solver will reflect the names of the Pyomo components.
-Cannot be changed after set_instance is called. - timer (optional) A timer object for recording relevant process timing data. - threads (NonNegativeInt, optional) Number of threads to be used by a solver.

-- time_limit (NonNegativeFloat, optional) Time limit applied to the solver (in seconds). - solver_options (dict, optional) Options to pass to the solver. - executable (default=<pyomo.common.fileutils.ExecutableData object at 0x7f333d7e4070>) Preferred executable for ipopt.
-Defaults to searching the PATH for the first available ipopt. - writer_config (default=<pyomo.common.config.ConfigDict object at 0x7f333d7e6670>) Configuration that controls options in the NL writer.
+The solver log will be printed to each of these streams / destinations. - working\dir (Path, optional) The directory in which generated files should be saved.
+This replaces the keepfiles option. - load\solutions (Bool, default=True) If True, the values of the primal variables will be loaded into the model. - raise\exception\on\nonoptimal\result (Bool, default=True) If False, the solve method will continue processing even if the returned result is nonoptimal. - symbolic\solver\labels (Bool, default=False) If True, the names given to the solver will reflect the names of the Pyomo components.
+Cannot be changed after set\instance is called. - timer (optional) A timer object for recording relevant process timing data. - threads (NonNegativeInt, optional) Number of threads to be used by a solver. - time\limit (NonNegativeFloat, optional) Time limit applied to the solver (in seconds). - solver\options (dict, optional) Options to pass to the solver. - executable (default=<pyomo.common.fileutils.ExecutableData object at 0x7f4ef36c85b0>) Preferred executable for ipopt.
+Defaults to searching the PATH for the first available ipopt. - writer\config (dict, optional) nlwriter show\section\timing: bool, default=False skip\trivial\constraints: bool, default=True Skip writing constraints whose body is constant file\determinism: InEnum[FileDeterminism], default=<FileDeterminism.ORDERED: 10> How much effort do we want to put into ensuring the NL file is written deterministically for a Pyomo model: